-The Group enters into derivative financial instruments to manage its exposure to volatility in the commodity prices realised for a proportion of its crude oil production.
+The Group enters into derivative financial instruments including zero cost collars and commodity swaps to manage its exposure to volatility in the commodity prices realised for a proportion of its crude oil production.
 All derivative financial instruments are initially recognised at fair value on the date a derivative contract is entered into and are subsequently re-measured at their fair value at each period end.
 Apart from those derivatives designated as qualifying cash flow hedging instruments, all changes in fair value are recorded as financial income or expense in the year in which they arise, otherwise they are recognised in other comprehensive income.